Data Analysis FundamentalsApply

 - Visualization with Matplotlib and Seaborn

-There are 6 lessons organized once a week on Thursday Afternoon.
-After 5 lessons the students work on their final project for about two weeks.
+There are 5 lessons organized once a week.
+After 4 lessons the students work on their final project.
 The final project presentation will be held during the last lesson.

 CAS in Digital Life Sciences